 To access Do Not Disturb, simply swipe down from the watch face and bring up the Control Center.
 Hit the moon icon, as shown above, and your Watch will avoid lighting up, buzzing or making noise for a temporary period.
 To adjust just how long this period is, Force Touch the icon.
 Handily, like on the iPhone, Do Not Disturb can be set to end when you leave your current location, when an event in your Calendar ends or simply for a select period of time.

 All of those apps on your Apple Watch are constantly refreshing in the background, pulling in new information so that when you open up the app, you have the latest news or sports score right there with minimal waiting.
 That convenience comes at a price: battery life.

-The Apple Watch can boop and bop whenever you receive a notification, which can be helpful if you're not into haptic feedback but isn't so helpful with battery life.
+The Apple Watch can ring whenever you receive a notification, which can be helpful if you're not into haptic feedback, but isn't so helpful with battery life.
 You can turn off the sound pretty quickly by swiping up, tapping the bell icon and being done with the beeps and bops.

 Bonus benefit: Because it doesn't turn on the screen, it's not using as much battery power, which means you've got a little more juice to get you through the day.

 Turn on Power Reserve mode

 If you've done everything you can, and you're still in danger of running out of juice, there's always Power Reserve mode to tap into.
 You can turn this on by pressing and holding the power button and then choosing Power Reserve.
 This'll shut down all features except the time, meaning you won't be stuck with a dead screen on your wrist.